thunderbird/webext-support/scripts/preferences/README.md

 ## Objective

-* delegate preference handling to the WebExtension background page to be independent of the used preference storage back-end
+* delegate the actual preference handling to the WebExtension background page to be independent of the used preference storage back-end

-* provide an automated preference load/save mechanism as formally provided by the preferencesBindings.js script
+* provide an automated preference load/save mechanism, similar to the former preferencesBindings.js script

 * universal design to be used in WebExtension HTML pages as well as in privileged scripts loaded by the WindowListener API